 Also, if you get lost, it’s a good thing to have a whistle with you.
 It is better to use the whistle than scream your lungs out.
 This way you will be heard for longer distances.
 When using a whistle, use three short bursts.
 This will make your call sound different from the bird sounds and hoots of the forest around you.
 Keep making that triple whistle until help arrives.

 If you’re out when it’s already dark, bring with you a flashlight or headlamp.
 Not only will you see the road better, but you will also be able to read the map, if necessary.
-I have made a list of flashlight recommendations, you should really check it out.
+I made a list of emergency flashlight recommendations and also a list of best camping flashlights, you should really check them out.

 First Aid Kit